 Mugo Pine Tree Seeds (Pinus mugo)

-- Excellent cold hardiness and wind tolerance
+- Extraordinary cold hardiness and drought tolerance from its mountain origin

 Growing Details